lanwenzhang/lanwenzhang/README.md

 ## 🤸‍♂️ Lanwen Zhang

 In terms of my skillset,I can develop a simple but fully functional video game from beginning to end and create a virtual reality experience in Unreal Engine.
-Besides, I have extensive knowledge of computer graphics and can write programs in aspects of shaders, lighting, shadow, PBR, ray-tracing, etc with OpenGL and C++.
+Besides, I have extensive knowledge of computer graphics and can write programs in aspects of shaders, lighting, shadow, PBR, ray-tracing with C++ and OpenGL.
 </details>

 ## 🔧 Skills